 You can view the company extract <link> to see the share counts for each shareholding.

-Max entity/individual limit
+Max entity/individual limit is 30

-For companies with very large numbers of individuals and entities (more than 24 individuals or 24 entities), the entity structure will not be automatically unwrapped.
+For companies with very large numbers of individuals and entities (more than 30 individuals or 30 entities), the entity structure will not be automatically unwrapped.

-This is due to the large numbers of very low percentage shareholders that will be created in the Entity structure and the Manifest, resulting in additional work cleaning up potentially unnecessary records.
+This is due to the large numbers of very low percentage shareholders that will be created in the entity structure and the Manifest, resulting in additional work cleaning up potentially unnecessary records.

 In this case, we recommend reviewing the company extract and manually editing the entity structure to better represent key shareholders.